Free Church Budgeting Template and Guide

 2. Offer Subscriptions

-Digital payments make it very easy for you to encourage subscriptions.
+Digital payments make it easy to encourage subscriptions.
 Subscriptions can help secure a steady stream of income for your church as tithes and donations automatically come into your church’s bank account.
 This helps remove some of the risks associated with seasonal attendance.

 Creating a church app is another great way to generate additional revenue from your church members.
 These apps increase engagement within your church community and offer a unique way to encourage members to give.